Hargreaves Lansdown Capital Gains Tax Calculator

 Ready to calculate your capital gains?

 Upload your broker CSV files and get HMRC-ready reports in minutes.
-Start free - no credit card required.
+Start free.